NOA-ReACT/interpolator_for_wrfchem/README.md

 - `--copy-icbc`: Make a backup of the `wrfinput` and `wrfbdy` files before updating them.
 - `--no-ic`: Do not update the `wrfinput`.
 You must nonetheless provide the path to the `wrfinput` file as it is required to read some information.
 - `--diagnostics`: Store some diagnostic information in the `diag_cams_interp.nc` file.

+When you use nested domains, you can run the application multiple times, each time pointing to a different `wrfinput` file.
+You can omit the `wrfbdy` file when running the application for the nested domains' `wrfinput` files.
+If you need to update `wrfbdy` files for the future without touching `wrfinput` (e.g. for a cycling run), point to a correct `wrfinput` file (correct means it's the same model grid and configuration) and use the `--no-ic` flag.

 ## Species mapping